Stolen Summer: Box office

 The domestic total gross for the film was $134,726.
 Production costs were $1.8 million.

 Critical reception

-Rotten Tomatoes gave it a score of 37%.
-The site's critical consensus is, "Stolen Summer feels like a sugary after-school special stretched out to feature length."
+On the review aggregator website Rotten Tomatoes, 37% of 57 critics' reviews are positive.
+The website's consensus reads: "Stolen Summer feels like a sugary after-school special stretched out to feature length."
 On Metacritic, the film has a weighted average score of 36 out of 100, based on 24 critics, indicating "generally unfavorable reviews".